owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 ## Missing Properties

 Whew!
 That was quite a lot of properties and code, especially for a warm-up.
-But timeline flattening could be tested even better.
+But timeline flattening could be tested more thoroughly!
 I haven't yet written the following properties, but I'm hoping to find some time to add them:

-- **Checking that the clip playback timestamps are the same.** The "clip occurrence" property only checks that the hierarchical timeline's clips occur in the flat timeline.
+- **Clip playback timestamps are the same.** The
+  "clip occurrence" property only checks that the hierarchical timeline's clips occur in the flat timeline.
 It doesn't check _when_ in the flat timeline they occur.
 One way to test this would be to